Table of Contents

 Bathua leaves contain significant amount of oxalic acids.
 Oxalates are in highest in leaves followed by flowers and stem.
 Oxalic acid has tendency to bind with calcium and this reduces availability of calcium.

-- The seeds of plant are abortifacient.
+- The seeds of the plant are abortifacient.
 They can cause abortion.
 So do not eat in pregnancy.

 - The plant has anti-fertility effect.